Commercial Litigation – What is it?

 We are a small business and understand the challenges facing businesses of all sizes today.
 We pride ourselves on building a long term working relationship with our business clients and like to work in partnership with them to create a successful outcome.

-We have a proven track record in our commercial litigation department of successful dispute resolution in the High Court, Supreme Court, Circuit and District Courts, as well as Employment Appeals Tribunals.
+We have a proven track record in our Commercial Litigation Department of successful dispute resolution in all courts and employment tribunals.
 We have a successful track record in advising small, medium and large enterprises including multi-national companies.

 Sean O’Brien, solicitor, holds a Law Society Diploma in Commercial Litigation and is an accredited mediator with Centre for Effective Dispute Resolution (CEDR).
 Our approach is to attempt to resolve disputes in the most cost effective manner possible.